AbderrahimeEl/network-monitor/README.md

 - **Intrusion Detection**: Identification of suspicious patterns such as DoS attacks and unauthorized access.
 - **User-friendly Interface**: Intuitive dashboard for visualizing network statistics and alerts.
 - **Error Handling & Notifications**: Ensures smooth application operation and informs users of critical issues.
+- **AI-Powered Intrusion Detection (WIP)**: Our machine learning model, built with TensorFlow and Keras, is fully developed and ready.
+We are working on integrating it into the system to enhance detection capabilities. https://github.com/youssef-faik/network-monitor-intrusion-model

+## Features
+- **Real-time Network Monitoring**: Continuous capture and analysis of network traffic.
+- **Packet Inspection**: Extraction of key packet details (IP addresses, protocol types, payload analysis).
+- **Traffic Statistics**: Aggregated metrics on network activity.
+- **Intrusion Detection**: Identification of suspicious patterns such as DoS attacks and unauthorized access.
+- **User-friendly Interface**: Intuitive dashboard for visualizing network statistics and alerts.
+- **Error Handling & Notifications**: Ensures smooth application operation and informs users of critical issues.
+- **AI-Powered Intrusion Detection (WIP)**: Integration of a machine learning model to enhance intrusion detection capabilities.
+[GitHub Repository](https://github.com/youssef-faik/network-monitor-intrusion-model)

+Let me know if you want any modifications! 🚀

 ## Technologies Used
 - **Programming Language**: Java